M66B/FairEmail/docs/FAQ-de-rDE.md

 Sometimes the server received date/time is incorrect, mostly because messages were incorrectly imported from another server and sometimes due to a bug in the email server.

-In these rare cases it is possible to let FairEmail use either the date/time from the *Date* header (sent time) or from the *Received* header as a workaround.
-Dies kann in den erweiterten Kontoeinstellungen geändert werden: Einstellungen ➔ Schritt 1 ➔ Verwalten ➔ Erweitert
+In these rare cases, it is possible to let FairEmail use either the date/time from the *Date* header (sent time) or from the *Received* header as a workaround.
+Dies kann in den erweiterten Kontoeinstellungen geändert werden: Einstellungen ➔ Schritt 1 ➔ Verwalten ➔ Konto ➔ Erweitert.

 This will not change the time of already synchronized messages.
 To solve this, long press the folder(s) in the folder list and select *Delete local messages* and *Synchronize now*.